rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 It seems like a good 'comprehensive' example for examining the benefits (and frustrations) of using TS in anger.
 Despite some hardships, TS makes working with office.js much, much easier!

-As the name suggests, _office.js_ provides API for working with _Microsoft Office_.
+As the name suggests, _office.js_ provides an API for working with _Microsoft Office_.
 It allows implementing custom apps that work inside the office suite of products (Microsoft calls these apps add-ins).
 As a working example, we will play with code that extracts data from an email opened in Outlook.
 This is not an office.js tutorial but, I hope, the code should be clear to follow.

-To start, I want to extracts the email body from the email.
+To start, I want to extract the email body from the email.
 To access data, _office.js_ often uses an old style `getAsync` methods that I will modernize using a custom conversion to a `Promise`.
 Node's `util.promisify` will not work well for this task.
 This is how this could be done in TS:

 ```JavaScript